 To check memory-related predicates (such as \valid) E-ACSL tracks memory allocated by a program at runtime.
 E-ACSL records memory blocks in a meta-storage tracking each block's boundaries (i.e., its base address and length), per-byte initialization and the notion of an address being freeable (i.e., whether it can be safely passed to the free function).
 During an execution of the instrumented program code injected by E-ACSL transformations queries the meta-storage to identify properties of an address in question.
 For instance, during the execution of the above program the monitor injected by E-ACSL first records information about the memory block allocated via a call to malloc.
-Further, during the execution of the instrumente to be blocks to an allocated memory block, the meta-storage identifies it as belonging to the tracked allocation.
+Further, during the execution of the first assertion the monitor queries the meta-storage about the address of the memory location pointed to by x.
+Since the location belongs to an allocated memory block, the meta-storage identifies it as belonging to the tracked allocation.
 Consequently, the assertion evaluates to true and the monitors allows the execution to continue.
 The second assertion, however, fails.